-Killing of student sparks protests in Bangladesh
+Killing of student critic sparks protests in Bangladesh

 On Wednesday, hundreds of students and teachers took part in a silent procession on the campus to demand justice.

 Friends say Fahad was targeted after he criticized in a Facebook post the deal signed during Hasina’s recent visit to New Delhi.
+He also questioned another deal signed during the same visit for exporting petroleum gas to India from Bangladesh.

+The deals, signed during Hasina’s trip this month, were seen by many in Bangladesh as going against the country’s interests.

+The arrests were made after CCTV footage showed an apparently injured Fahad being taken by a group of students toward a staircase from a corridor.
+He was recovered there after doctors declared him dead.
+According to the autopsy report, he died of severe internal bleeding from beatings with blunt objects such as cricket game stumps or sticks.

 Sign up for Daily Newsletters